Disclaimer: I do not own Naruto or its characters; they belong to Masashi Kishimoto.

 Now that left Tenten.

 Her devotion to her trade had also earned her a great deal of his respect.
-She was one of the few women who'd ever managed to terrify him owing to her uncanny accuracy and an insensitive remark he'd made one day during training.
-He had learnt firsthand that despite her admirable patience and tolerance, her temper wasn't something to be trifled with.
-With Tenten married life would always be meaningful and diverting. …But, as amazing as Tenten was, the spark wasn't there.
-She didn't ignite a fire within him that made him want to cloak her with a love so smoldering it could never be doused...and considering that this marriage's main purpose would be to procreate, it would be illogical to choose someone who had no effect on his divine rod.
+She was one of the few women who'd ever managed to terrify him, owing to her uncanny accuracy and an insensitive remark he'd made one day during training.
+He had learnt firsthand that despite her patience and tolerance, Tenten's temper wasn't something to be trifled with.
+With Tenten married life would always be meaningful and diverting. …But, as amazing as she was, the spark wasn't there.
+She didn't ignite a fire within him that made him want to cloak her with a love so smoldering it could never be doused...
+And considering that this marriage's main purpose would be to procreate, it would be illogical to choose someone who had no effect on his divine rod.

 So that left him with…no one.

 Releasing a string of expletives into the still night, Neji cursed himself for forcefully suppressing his hormones for so long.
 He wasn't the type of guy who ran around sniffing every woman's skirt like an untrained yard dog but he had to admit that he could have taken a bit more interest in the opposite sex.
 If he had, he probably wouldn't have been in this predicament now.

 "This is going to be more difficult than any S-rank mission I've ever been on before."
 In that same breath he vowed to be a little more accommodating of the chaotic chemicals that had the power to transform him into as much of a satyriasis as Charlie Sheen.